gh-unit/gh-unit/README.md

 # GHUnit

-GHUnit is a test framework for Objective-C (Mac OS X 10.5 and iPhone 2.x/3.x).
+GHUnit is a test framework for Objective-C (Mac OS X 10.5 and above and iPhone 3.x and above).
 It can be used with SenTestingKit, GTM or all by itself.

 For example, your test cases will be run if they subclass any of the following: